Cornwall and West Devon Mining Landscape

 As UNESCO said in their report when the landscape was listed in 2007: the substantial remains are a testimony to the contribution Cornwall and West Devon made to the Industrial Revolution in the rest of Britain and to the fundamental influence the area had on the mining world at large.

 Various locations are included in the UNESCO listing, varying significantly in appearance according to their age.
-The majority are towards the western end of Cornwall (St Just, Port of Hayle, Tregonning, Wendron, Camborne and Redruth, Gwennap and Saint Agnes mining districts) with Luxulyan Valley centrally placed and Caradon and Tavistock mining districts to the east of Cornwall.
+The majority are towards the western end of Cornwall (Saint Just, Port of Hayle, Tregonning, Wendron, Camborne and Redruth, Gwennap and Saint Agnes mining districts) with Luxulyan Valley centrally placed and Caradon and Tavistock mining districts to the east of Cornwall.

 The archetypal Cornish iron mine structure is a stone tower, silhouetted against the skyline, and has become almost a symbol for Cornwall in tourist brochures.